THE LIGHT IN THE NORTH

 Here goes… who've I got?
 Olm, right.
 OK.
 Wish me luck.

-thought Will sincerely.
+You look fantastic, thought Will sincerely.
 Concentrate now, and you'll flatten him.

 He saw Ace smile, saw him fix his mind on what he had to do, watched him stride out with calm confidence.
 Knowing Olm would be expecting a trick, Ace didn't give him one, but opened the fight with a classic feint and jab.
 Olm responded by relaxing into blocking and punching, so Ace startled him by jumping over him and getting him round the neck, ready to kick his feet from under him and push him over.
 That didn't quite work, because Olm bent his fingers back until Ace had to let go, but he twisted as he did, forcing Olm around with him to face him.
 This time Olm tried a jump, but his landing was clumsy.
 As he struggled for his balance, Ace got in a very good punch to the jaw, and was about to follow it up with another, when he suddenly stopped dead, staring.
 It was only for a moment, but it was too long.
 Olm got in a punch of his own, and it was a massive one.
 Ace was down, off the bridge, and out.